Avokadoen/ecez/README.md

     .{SadTag, SickTag}                   // these are our exclude types ).submit(world, std.testing.allocator);

-// iterators have to do some allocations for now, so we need to make sure to deinit iterator when done using it defer happy_healhy_monster_iter.deinit();

 while (happy_healhy_monster_iter.next()) |happy_healhy_monster| {
     // these monsters are not sick or sad so they become more happy :) happy_healhy_monster.monster.mood_rating += 1;